Highland Park

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Highland Park has 23 active public transport stops operating within its boundaries.
-These stops serve a mix of bus routes, with four individual routes in total providing 355 weekly passenger trips combined.
-The accessibility of the transport system is rated as good, with residents typically located 346 meters away from their nearest transport stop.
+Highland Park has 23 active public transport stops, all of which are bus stops.
+These stops are served by four different routes that together provide 355 weekly passenger trips.
+The accessibility of the transport system is rated as good, with residents on average located 346 meters from their nearest stop.

 On average, there are 50 trips per day across all routes, which equates to approximately 15 weekly trips per individual stop.